coltongrainger/quamash/alg2.md

 ### Textbooks

 - Dummit and Foote chapters 10 -- 14 is canonical.
     - We're encouraged to stick to it, with the goal of stating the fundamental theorem of Galois theory.
-    - I asked about supplemental reading---it's discouraged as Dummit and Foote is just *so big*.
+I asked about supplemental reading, yet was discouraged apparently because Dummit and Foote is just *so big*.
+Regardless.

 - Topics in Algebra, Herstein
 - Elements of Modern Algebra, Hu